Most Sorrowful Mother Counseling

 Pastoral Counseling

-Pastoral counseling provides a safe, supportive, and confidential space where you can work through life’s emotional and psychological challenges guided by your Christian faith.
-Here, you’ll gain valuable tools and strategies to foster healing and live a more balanced, integrated life.
+In pastoral counseling, you actively work through life’s emotional and psychological challenges in a safe, supportive, and confidential space, guided by your Christian faith.
+You gain valuable tools and strategies to foster healing, promote flourishing, and live a more balanced, virtuous, and integrated life.

-Pastoral counseling is currently offered exclusively through telecounseling and is available in English worldwide.
+We currently offer pastoral counseling exclusively through telecounseling in English to clients worldwide.

 "You will be consoled according to the greatness of your sorrow and affliction; the greater the suffering, the greater will be the reward."